MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 </mi-tab-panel>
 </mi-tabs>

-The CiscoDNA positioning requires three parameters, the device’s IPv4 address (LAN) and the external IP address of the network in question (WAN), as well as the Tenant ID.
+The CiscoDNA positioning requires three parameters:

+1. The device’s IPv4 address (LAN)
+2. The external IP address of the network in question (WAN)
+3. The Tenant ID

 Start by creating a method to retrieve the LAN address: